ethsgo/aoc/README.md

 Gas estimates are omitted when input is passed via stdin, because otherwise it takes too long.
 Even so, we sometimes hit memory limits with hardhat.
 As a workaround, set the following environment variable and run npx hardhat again.
-This allows hardhat to use more memory that the default.
+This allows hardhat to use more memory than the default.

     export NODE_OPTIONS="--max-old-space-size=4096"